chesiy/Intelligent-pharmacist-system/README.md

 ---------------------
 ## discription
 This is a project for PRP, which uses Neo4j for database, flask for web.
-I learn to code in python, handle database, and construct a website for the first time.
+I learn to code in python, handle database, and construct a website.